growr-xyz/growr-documentation/flows/D-Liquidity-1-Pond-Creation.md

 - Reserve requirements
 - Verification Registry address
 Once created, pond parameters cannot be changed.
 If the pond owner wants to modify certain parameters, they would create a new pond.
-An important parameter of every pond is the configred address of Verification Registry.
-This pond will rely on this smart contract to validate that the eligibility check was performed by a trusted Risk Assesor.
+An important parameter of every pond is the configured address of Verification Registry smart contract.
+The pond will rely on this smart contract to validate that the eligibility check was performed by a trusted Risk Assesor.
 Verification Registry contracts can be created either by pond owners (more risky) or by the protocol governance body (more secure).
 The protocol envisions a possibility for the owner to stop or pause the lending from a pond i.e. to permanently or temporary block future loan approvals from a pond.
 Pond funding in this model occurs entirely off-chain.
 ## On-chain Model